crtx-sg/pariksha/README.md

 ---

-**Created for educators, by educators.
+**Pariksha - Created for educators, by educators.
 Making question paper creation simple and professional.**